keboola/component-ehub-public/README.md

 - Fetch Campaigns (fetch_campaigns) - [REQ] boolean value , if true component will fetch all public campaign data
 - Fetch Vouchers (fetch_vouchers) - [REQ] boolean value , if true component will fetch all public voucher data
+- Destination (destination_settings)
+    - Flatten Campaigns (flatten_campaigns) - [REQ] boolean value , if true campaign data will by flattened by commissions
+    - Load Mode (load_mode) - [REQ] - If Full load is used, the destination table will be overwritten every run.
+If incremental load is used, data will be upserted into the destination table.
+Tables with a primary key will have rows updated, tables without a primary key will have rows appended.

 Sample Configuration
 =============